mhaugrud/msumcspy/_sources/Strings/StringComparison.rst

         print("Yes, we have no bananas!")

+.. admonition:: Modify the program ...

+   In line 1, change ``zebra`` so that line 4 is executed.

 It is probably clear to you that the word `apple` would be less than (come before) the word ``banana``.
 After all, `a` is before `b` in the alphabet.
 But what if we consider the words ``apple`` and ``Apple``?
 Are they the same?